MAM Garden at Sesc

 (Sao Paulo, SP, 1983 – lives in Sao Paulo)

-Luiz 83 is the stage name of Luiz dos Santos Menezes.
-Self-taught, his training stems from the experience acquired on the city streets as a “tagger”, an activity that offered the beginning of a plastic vocabulary that has been refined based on research that the artist develops with a considerable degree of inventiveness in more conventional means such as drawing , painting and sculpture.
-His professional experience as an art exhibition organizer also offers him the opportunity to remain in close contact with works of a classic and contemporary nature, an opportunity that results in sensitively assimilated knowledge.
-In his works it is possible to perceive a very peculiar and undoubtedly sophisticated type of concretism in the formal solutions and conceptual arrangements and of a POP nature, a quality also perceived through a chromaticism that generally favors bright colors with intense luminosity.
-The artist has also dedicated himself to performances where he questions the social place of black people and thematizes the relationship between the body and his artistic work and interactions with the city.
-The artist participated in several individual and collective exhibitions, including the solo exhibition “Z” at the Tato gallery and the collective exhibitions “Tendências da Street Art” at the Museu Brasileiro de Escultura and “Pretatitude: insurgencies, emergencies and affirmations in contemporary Afro-Brazilian art ” at SESC Ribeirão Preto, São Carlos, Vila Mariana and Santos”.
+Luiz 83 is the artistic name of Luiz dos Santos Menezes.
+Self-taught, his training stems from the experience he gained on the streets of the city as a “pixador”, an activity that provided the beginning of a visual vocabulary that has been refined based on research that the artist has developed with considerable inventiveness in more conventional media such as drawing, painting and sculpture.
+His professional experience as an art exhibition organizer also gives him the opportunity to remain in close contact with works of a classical and contemporary nature, an opportunity that results in a sensitively assimilated knowledge.
+In his works, it is possible to perceive a concretism of a very peculiar type and undoubtedly sophisticated in the formal solutions and conceptual arrangements, and of a POP nature, a quality also perceived through a chromaticism that generally favors bright colors with intense luminosity.
+The artist has also dedicated himself to performances where he questions the social place of black people and thematizes the relationship of the body with its artistic practice and interactions with the city.
+The artist has participated in several individual and collective exhibitions, including the solo exhibition “Z” at the Tato gallery and the collective exhibitions “Tendências da Street Art” at the Museu Brasileiro de Escultura and “Pretatitude: insurgencies, emergencies and affirmations in contemporary Afro-Brazilian art” at SESC Ribeirão Preto, São Carlos, Vila Mariana and Santos”.

 Amilcar de Castro